Showing posts with label cafe. Show all posts

 Gathering Grounds Patisserie Café 55 E. Main St, Luray, VA

-We tried to return to Shenandoah Valley National Park, but by the time we arrived at the area where we could access the park, it had closed at 5:00 P.M.
+We tried to return to Shenandoah Valley National Park, but by the time we arrived at the entrance, it had closed at 5:00 P.M.

 From Luray, Virginia, we took 340 down to Stanley, Virginia, then to I-81, which runs from Virginia to Knoxville, TN.